 How Protestants live in Georgia

-Conservatives supporting progress and upholding Western values – the characteristics of Protestant theologians in Georgia.
+Conservatives supporting progress and upholding Western values – the characteristics of Protestants in Georgia.

 As for their relationship with the dominant Orthodox church in the country, Protestants say that there is no open conflict between them, but there is tension; intolerance towards Protestants in Georgia is still greater than towards traditional denominations.